baetyl/baetyl/README.md

 ### Running environment requirements

-If you want to run OpenEdge, you should install docker and if you want to run OpenEdge with **Native Process** Mode you should install python 2.7 on your machine with the modules it depends on.
+If you want to run OpenEdge, you should install docker.

 1. Install Docker